llllllllll/witchcraft/README.rst

 .. code-block::

-   $ withcraf play :on by :shuffle
+   $ witchcraft play :on by :shuffle

 This will play the track titled ``on`` by the artist ``shuffle``.